mlcommons/training/compliance/compliance_checker/README.md

 To enqueue additional rule config files to be verified use `enqueue_config(YAML)` function.
 Config files in the queue are processed independently, meaning that they do not share state or any rules.
-A failure in any rule will result in an immediate termination and remaining configs will not be processed.

 Each config file may define it's `BEGIN` and `END` records, as well as any other `KEY` rules.